ferrocene/ferrocene/ferrocene/doc/qualification-plan/src/kp-tracking.rst

 * ``fixed-commit``: A set of commit numbers belonging to various releases that contain the fix for the KP.

+* ``duplicate``: The KP this KP is a duplicate of.
+This field is only used when it becomes known that a KP is a duplicate after it has already been recorded.

+* ``test-paths``: A set of paths to tests within the ferrocene repository that verify that the KP has been successfully fixed.

 * ``Description``: A detailed description of the KP, possibly accompanied by code examples.

 * ``Workaround``: A mitigation strategy for avoiding the KP.

 * ``Detection``: A textual description of methods for detecting the KP.

+* ``Mitigation``: A textual description of methods for fixing detected occurences of a KP in code.

 The following screenshot shows the contents of a KP.